code-dot-org/dance-party/README.md

 If you want to make changes locally in dance-party and have them show up in your apps build, do the following
 - In the dance-party directory `npm link`
 - In the apps directory `npm link @code-dot-org/dance-party`
-- confirm the output paths contain the same node version: `~/.nvm/versions/node/v6.9.0/lib/node_modules/@code-dot-org/dance-party`
+- confirm the output paths from the above two commands contain the same node version: `~/.nvm/versions/node/v6.9.0/lib/node_modules/@code-dot-org/dance-party`

 This will set up a symlink in apps/node_modules to point at your local changes.
 Run `npm run build` in dance-party, and then the apps build should pick the changes up next time it builds.